skiadas/FunctionalProgrammingCourse/notes/types_advanced.md

-# Advanced Haskell Typing concepts

-### Ad-hoc Polymorphism: Overloaded Types and Type Classes
+# Ad-hoc Polymorphism: Overloaded Types and Type Classes

 Ad-hoc polymorphism is a bit trickier, especially in a language that performs type inference, as the system must be able to see an expression like `x+y` and infer some type information regarding `x` and `y`.
 This is accomplished by a couple of related ideas, namely *overloaded types* (often refered to as *bounded polymorphism*) and *type classes*.